-Jurisdiction Policy name Date of introduction Associated policy Scope Parameters covered/ certification used Germany Blue Angel 2012 (2023 update) Resource Efficiency Programme III (procurement) Not stated Many parameters including PUE and server utilisation.
-Singapore BCA-IDA Green Mark for Data Centres 2013 (2020 update) Pilot Data Centre Call for Application (Government permitting) Not stated There are four levels of certification: US ENERGY STAR 2010 North American benchmarking policies A number of parameters including a constant power load of 75 kW or more Score of 0 to 100.
+Jurisdiction Policy name Date of introduction Associated policy Scope Parameters covered/ certification used EU EU taxonomy 2022 (for data centres) EU CSRD Not stated Data centres can be certified as meeting the screening criteria by being assessed as following the EU CoC using the assessment framework.
+Germany Blue Angel 2012 (2023 update) Resource Efficiency Programme III (procurement) Not stated Many parameters including PUE and server utilisation.
+Singapore BCA-IDA Green Mark for Data Centres 2013 (2020 update) Pilot Data Centre Call for Application (Government permitting) Not stated There are four levels of certification: • Certified, • Gold, • Gold plus • Platinum with many parameters including PUE.
+US ENERGY STAR 2010 North American benchmarking policies A number of parameters including a constant power load of 75 kW or more Score of 0 to 100.
 Buildings with an ENERGY STAR score of 75 or higher are certified.